Recommended for traders and investors (including beginners) focusing on the Indian market and looking for low fees

 Zerodha does not provide a two-step login.
 Having this would enhance Kite's safety.

-When you log in, you need to provide your username, your password, and a 6-digit numerical code.
+When you log in, you need to provide your username, your password, and the 6-digit numerical code you set up at the time of account opening.

-The search functions are okay.
-When you start typing the name of a product, a relevant list of recommendations appears.
-However, you can't see the asset type unless you click on a result, and you also can't filter for asset types.
+The search functions are fine.
+When you start typing the name of a product, a relevant list of recommendations will be displayed.
+However, you can't see the asset type unless you click on a result.
+You also can't filter for asset types.

 You can use the following order types: